jackgore/cppg/README.md

 Player
 ```

-`./cppg < classnames.in`
+`./cppg -f classnames.in`

-For example GameObject files look like this:
+For each example GameObject files look like this:

 **gameobject.h**
 ```